Radiation Pressure Driven Galactic Winds from Self-Gravitating Discs: Radiation-Driven Winds The Terminal Velocity

-This estimate is again made in the absence of galactic bulge and dark matter halo.
+For an exponential disc with brightness $I\propto\exp(-r/R_{\rm rad})$, the peak rotation velocity is $v_{\rm rot}\simeq0.8\sqrt{G\pi \Sigma_{0} R_{\rm rad}}$, which is approximately reached at $r\simeq 1.8 R_{\rm rad}$.
+This estimate is again made in the absence of galactic bulge or extended passive disc and dark matter halo.
 That the terminal velocity of the wind increases linearly with the galactic rotation velocity is also consistent with the observational results in Martin (2005, Fig 7).
-Moreover, in their cosmological simulations of structure formation and IGM enrichment by galactic winds, \cite{OD06} assumed $v_{\infty}=3\sigma\sqrt{\Gamma_0-1}\sim3\sigma$, where $\sigma$ is the galactic velocity dispersion (see also \citealt{OD08}; \citealt{Oppen10}) with the factor of 3 as an assumption essentially putting in by hand.
-Our equation (\ref{velocity_1}) shows that it can be derived consistently if the wind is driven by radiation pressure from a self-gravitating disk radiating at or near the Eddington limit.
-However, as we will show in \S 3, the gravitational potential of the dark matter halo or a spherical old stellar bulge decreases the factor ``3'' in equation (\ref{velocity_1}) to $\sim1-3$, and can even lead to bound fountain flows.
-Thus, the factor of 3 in equation (\ref{velocity_1}) cannot be strictly obtained by the mechanism explored in this paper since all starburst galaxies have dark matter halos.
-Nevertheless, equations (\ref{terminal01}) - (\ref{velocity_1}) are essential for developing an understanding of the maximum envelope of values for $v_\infty$, and its dependence on the observed properties of starbursts.
-More physics of $v_\infty$ and its $z$-dependence is presented in \S 3.
+Because the flat part of the rotation curve $v_{c}$ is typically comparable to the rotation velocity at the edge of the galactic disk (\citealt{Sharma11}), thus we also have $v_{\infty} \sim 1.5\,v_{c}$.
+However, the factor ``1.5'' in equation (\ref{velocity_1}) cannot be strictly obtained due to the gravitational potential of the dark matter halo or a spherical old stellar bulge or extended passive disc, which decrease the factor of 1.5 and can cause the flow to become bound (see Section 3).